5 surprising trends about multifamily unit turnover

 Thanks to a survey sponsored by American Express, we’ve gathered perspectives from over 1,000 renters and 600 multifamily companies to provide a dual perspective on the current state of the multifamily resident experience.

 Clearly, unit turnover is harmful to your business.
-So how many companies have goals around resident retention?
-As it turns out, almost all.
+That’s why many companies have goals around resident retention that they aim to meet.

 Our takeaway: property managers should look closer at their resident experience

-This suggests that not enough resources are being devoted to resident satisfaction.
-Companies are likely putting more emphasis on what, traditionally, has been a top business priority: acquiring new residents.
+This suggests that companies may not be devoting enough resources to resident satisfaction.
+Instead, they are likely putting more emphasis on what, traditionally, has been a top business priority: acquiring new residents.

 And while that should still remain an important focus, it’s not enough to stay competitive.
 With turnover costs being what they are, management companies need to focus on creating exceptional resident experiences.
 That will minimize unit turnover so retention goals are easier to hit.